jgaa/glad/README.md

 - Uses asio composed completion templates.
 Supports asynchronous use of callbacks, asio stackless co-routines, asio stackfull co-routines, asio/C++ 20 co-routines.
 - A value is only fetched once from the outside.
-If a thousand almost simultaneous requests for the same key occurs, on e request is made to lookup the key using the user-supplied *fetch* functor.
-When the value (or an error) is available, all the requests pending for that key is resumed (as threads becomes available).
+If a thousand almost simultaneous requests for the same key occurs, one request is made to lookup the key using the user-supplied *fetch* functor.
+When the value (or an error) is available, all the requests pending for that key are resumed (as threads becomes available).
 - A key can be invalidated at any time, also when there is a fetch operation in progress and one or more requests are waiting for that key.
 If there are requests waiting, a few fetch operation will be initiated to ensure that the requesters get the correct value.
 - A key can be erased at any time.
 - Internally, the cache use sharding to allow simultaneous processing of different keys.